Summer Skincare Tips to Shield Your Skin from Heat and Sunburn.

 Dry Skin.

-Select creamy cleansers and steer clear of alcohol harsh sulfates or menthol.
+Select creamy cleansers and steer clear of alcohol, harsh sulfates, or menthol.

 Apply hyaluronic acid serum to retain moisture beneath moisturizer.